 The Three Types of Neem

-100% percent cold-pressed raw neem oil comes straight from the tree and contains Azadirachtin, a powerful insecticide.
+100% percent cold-pressed raw neem oil comes straight from the tree and contains the active ingredient Azadirachtin, a powerful insecticide.

-This version of neem works when ingested, where it mimics the natural hormones of the target plant pest.
+This version of neem works when ingested, mimicking the natural hormones of the target plant pest.

 This leads to loss of appetite, interrupting the growth cycles of nymphs, and infertility in adults.